-If missions is a priority for God, how is it reflected in local churches?
-A George Barna survey of senior Protestant pastors taken in December 2004 found that only 15% had missions as any one of their top three priorities for the coming year.
-One-tenth of one percent (ten cents per hundred dollars) of all Christian income went to global foreign missions, estimates David Barrett in his annual "Status of Global Mission" report for 2005.
-Seven-tenths of 1% went to churches and another 1.2% went to parachurch organizations globally.
-Fundamentally the issue is stinginess among Christians (at least nominal ones)-churches being composed of Christians-and even more fundamentally, the issue is failing to avail ourselves of the grace of God.
+If missions is a priority for God, how is this reflected in His local American churches?
+A George Barna survey of American senior Protestant pastors taken in December 2004 found that only 15% had missions as any one of their top three priorities for the coming year3.
+Globally, one-tenth of one percent (ten cents per hundred dollars) of all Christian income went to global foreign missions, estimates David Barrett in his annual "Status of Global Mission" report for 2005.
+Seven-tenths of 1% went to churches and another 1.2% went to parachurch organizations globally4.
+Fundamentally the issue is stinginess among Christians (at least nominal ones)-churches being composed of Christians-and even more fundamentally, the issue is failing to avail ourselves of the grace of God5.
+As Barrett put it, "Though Christians number only 33% of the world population, they receive 53% of the entire world's annual income-and spend 98% of it on themselves."

-In twenty-nine American denominations, benevolence giving as a part of total church income declined from 21% in 1968 to 15% in 2002.
+In twenty-nine American denominations, benevolence giving as a part of total church income declined from 21% in 1968 to 15% in 20027.
 Giving to "benevolences" is defined as funds given to the local church for local, national and international missions, as well as for denominational support.
-Benevolence giving declined from .66% of personal disposable income to .38% of disposable income in that same time span, remembering again that probably not more than half of even this tiny income did not go to global missions.
+Benevolence giving declined from .66% of personal disposable income to .38% of disposable income in that same time span, remembering again that probably less than half of even this tiny income went to global missions.
 In real numbers, this means an average of \$101.00 per member was designated in those denominations for all church benevolences in 2002.
-This does not include giving directly to missions, apart from giving through the church, but overall, giving to missions was minimal.
-Denominations vary considerably in the amount given per member for missions.
-Giving by Christian Evangelicals is considerably higher (14% of them tithe, compared to 5% of the general population), but they represent only 7% of the US population.
+This does not include direct giving to missions, not going through the church, but overall, giving to missions was minimal.
+Of course, denominations vary considerably in the amount given per member for missions.
+Giving by Christian Evangelicals is considerably higher (14% of them tithe, compared to 5% of the general population8), but they represent only 7% of the US population9.

-Eighty-five percent of giving in the 29 denominations went to maintain the local church program.
+Eighty-five percent of giving in the twenty-nine denominations went to maintain the local church program.
 The situation is similar when it comes to human resources.
-Ninety-five percent of graduates of evangelical seminaries, Bible colleges and similar institutions stay in the US, which has 5% of the world's population.
-Where does local church income go and does it reflect an ethnocentric and insular mindset, or a global and missionary mindset?
+Ninety-five percent of graduates of evangelical seminaries, Bible colleges and similar institutions stay in the US, which has 5% of the world's population10.
+Where does local church income go?
+Does it reflect an ethnocentric and insular mindset, or a global and missionary mindset?
 Some churches give 50% and more of church income to missions.
 Giving is not an end in itself, but a means to glorify God.
-The Spirit can turn blasphemers, materialists, hedonists, sardonic post-moderns, the indifferent, the vile and the merely religious into joyfully worshippers of God.
+The Spirit can turn blasphemers, materialists, hedonists, sardonic post-moderns, the indifferent, the vile and the merely religious into joyful worshippers of God.

 David Barrett estimated that 34.3 million die without Christ annually, and of those, 13.2 million were never evangelized.
-In all, sixty-five percent of those dying annually aren't Christians.
+In all, sixty-five percent of those dying annually aren't Christians11.
 This should motivate us to spread the Gospel as quickly as possible.
 "Rescue those being led away to death; hold back those staggering toward slaughter" (Prov.
 24:11, NIV).
 Do we believe that apart from Christ a person will go to hell, and if so, do we really care, as reflected by our giving?